sanand00/CNN-Image-Classifier-and-CLI-tool/README.md

 a side-project to work on my machine-learning skills.

 In addition, I've created a simple CLI based tool to easily use the trained model to classify any provided image.
 The CLI tool can be used by cloning the repository and running:

 ```
 python cli_app.py --path [image path]
 ```
-An optional `--gpu` flag can be provided if you would like the CLI tool to utilise your NVIDIA GPU for computation.
+An optional `--gpu` flag can be provided if you would like to utilise your NVIDIA GPU for computation.

 ## Training